 legacy AT systems has been discontinued.
 Our replacement PSU comes with P8 &

-their currents are standard.
+their currents are the same.
 Therefore, our AT PSUs can safely replace your

-PSU even if the some wire colours in P8 & P9 connectors are different.
+AT PSU even if some wire colours are different.

 -All our PSUs come with

 standard connectors, however, the types and numbers of connectors may vary

 slightly depending on PSU model numbers and versions.
 If you requires

 additional connectors, we can supply a wide range of adaptors or extensions to meet your needs.

 chassis may be to long to fit due to a lack of room behind the drives.
 Ask